mtjasny/CISSP/Clearing.md

 preparing media for reuse.
-Unclassified data is written over all addressable location on media
+Unclassified data is written over all addressable location on media.
+Another name for overwritting